Workout Tank Fabric Setup

 • Customers complained about transparency

-• Fit changed after wash
+• Fit changed after washing

 • Tanks lost structure

-The fix was systematic:
+The fix was always systematic:

 • Set minimum GSM